eightbitreaper/agent-investment-platform/.vscode/guidelines.prompt.md

 12. **Identify and ignore output files** that should not be tracked in Git
 13. **Update .gitignore** immediately when new file patterns need to be excluded
 14. **Maintain repository cleanliness** by preventing unwanted files from being committed
+15. **NEVER commit sensitive information** including API keys, passwords, tokens, or PII to GitHub
+16. **Scan all content** for sensitive data patterns before any commit or file creation
+17. **Use secure configuration patterns** with environment variables and template files
+18. **Implement data classification standards** to protect sensitive information at all levels
+19. **Follow security remediation protocols** if sensitive data is accidentally exposed

 ## Updates to Guidelines

 When project needs require changes to these guidelines:
 1. Update this `guidelines.prompt.md` file with new requirements
 2. Update any affected documentation to match new guidelines
 3. Ensure all team members/LLMs reference the updated guidelines

 ---